zsliangliulab/.github/profile/README.md

 ### Contact Us
 We welcome inquiries from potential collaborators, students, and anyone interested in learning more about our work.
 Please feel free to reach out to us through our [GitHub repository](https://github.com/byshenlab) or contact us at [chen_dj@sjtu.edu.cn](mailto:chen_dj@sjtu.edu.cn).

-Thank you for visiting the Bioinformatics Research Center!
+Thank you for visiting the Bioinformatics Platform !